 |CUHK Computing Account||The login ID is the University ID /Computing ID / Email Address used in the Central Authentication and Directory Service.
 The associated password is the OnePass (CWEM) Password.
 It is a unique login identifier for each person in the CUHK computing community.|

 The central authentication infrastructure built by ITSC provides a unified, secure and integrated method for verifying the electronic identity of all persons in the university community.
 It is an essential IT security enabler for campus-wide services, systems and applications.

-By possession of a CUHK Staff or Student ID/Email Address, a student or staff, is not implicitly, granted an access to information or services.
+By possession of a CUHK Staff or Student ID/Computing ID/Email Address, a student or staff, is not implicitly, granted an access to information or services.
 Their eligibility of an access right to information or services depends on their role or status (staff/retiree, student/alumni) with the University.
 Unit heads, or their service owners, are responsible for establishing the access policies for their services.
 They have to decide the access policies before applying for the Central Authentication and Directory Service supported by the central authentication infrastructure of ITSC.

 Use of CUHK Staff or Student ID/Email Address and their OnePass (CWEM) password for authentication are strictly prohibited without prior application to ITSC.
 ITSC would approve application for CADS only if the IT System owner can compile to the guidelines as specified in tab 4 CADS Application Procedures and Guidelines here.
 ITSC will terminate the system from the use of CADS at anytime if ITSC finds any violation to terms in this policy document.

 |4.1||To enable the ITSC staff to accurately maintain information about his/her by supplying current information including department affiliation, degree program (undergraduate or graduate), and the University position (faculty, staff, graduate staff, or student).|